mikee-herrera/CEPARCO-Case-Project/README.md

 ## Discussion

 We based our design on RARS, also known as the RISC-V Assembler, Simulator, and Runtime.
+We made use of a ```RiscVUI``` class which managed both the application state and the GUI components.
+Our interface is meant to simulate an IDE, with one input tab and separate output tabs which displayed the registers, memory, opcode outputs, pipeline states, and pipeline map.
+This program was tested using some of the instructions given in Problem Set 6.
+The outputs of the program were then compared to the outputs we obtained through manual computation in order to check if the program was working properly.

 ## Final Presentation Video
 insert link here